 JULY 16: Amazing Adventures of Toby Adapted from the Bible Book "Tobias"; JULY 16: Classic Movies The Best and the Worst

-JULY 23: Able Body, But Far Too Busy This Year (a Michaela Morris Mystery Thriller); Merryll Manning: Rembrandt and the Collar of Gold; Movie Mystery Thrillers; Classic Movie Posters from Hollywood's Golden Age; Daniel Detective, Dragon Slayer, Lion TamerALSO OF INTEREST TO MOVIE FANS, and free of charge on May 28 and 29: Michaela Morris in Hollywood, plus on May 7: AWESOME ADVENTURES IN THE MOVIE BUSINESS.
+JULY 23: Able Body, But Far Too Busy This Year (a Michaela Morris Mystery Thriller); Merryll Manning: Rembrandt and the Collar of Gold; Movie Mystery Thrillers; Classic Movie Posters from Hollywood's Golden Age; Daniel Detective, Dragon Slayer, Lion TamerALSO OF INTEREST TO MOVIE FANS, and free of charge on June 25: Michaela Morris in Hollywood, plus on June 11 and 25, July 9 and 23, plus August 6: AWESOME ADVENTURES IN THE MOVIE BUSINESS.

 Some of JHR's latest books are at present available only as e-books at Amazon Kindle.
 However, you can download to any device!
 You don't have to use a Kindle.
 And if you miss out on the FREE days, the normal price varies from only 99 cents to $3.99 tops!
 (There are now print editions of some of these books.
 Please go to Amazon and enter the book's title for that information).
 Also, if you buy a printed edition OR HAVE PURCHASED A PRINT EDITION IN THE PAST OF ANY OF JHR'S BOOKS from Amazon, you can in almost all cases download the Amazon Kindle version FREE of charge!

 All these books are also available at Amazon U.K., Canada, France, Germany, Italy, India, Spain, Mexico, Brazil, The Netherlands, China, Australia and Japan; but you will need to do a title search.